Website Manager

 No more than one defensive time out is allowed per inning, except to check injury or repair equipment.
 On the second defensive time-out, the pitcher must be changed.
 While batting, have your catcher getting ready for the next inning.
 Catchers not being suited up cause most delays.

-Warm ups in between innings - It should take a maximum of 2 minutes or less between the 3rd out and the first pitch of the next half inning.
+It should take a maximum of 2 minutes between the 3rd out and the first pitch of the next half inning.
+Please move the games along with purpose.
+Players should run on and off the diamond, and be ready to play.

 Pitching Rules